coldcanuk/ElectionClock/Readme.md

 mkdir ~/.ssh
 chmod 700 ~/.ssh
 ```
-3. Create or edit the authorized_keys file
+3. Create or edit the authorized_keys file:
 ```bash
 touch ~/.ssh/authorized_keys
 chmod 600 ~/.ssh/authorized_keys
 ```
 4. Add your public SSH key to this file.
 You can do this by editing authorized_keys with a text editor and pasting your SSH public key.
 ### Test SSH Access
-1. Logout from your current session and try loggin in with the new user:
+1. Logout from your current session and try logging in with the new user:
 ```bash
 ssh deployuser@your_server_ip
 ```
 Make sure you can log in without issues using the SSH key.

 By following these steps, you create a secure user environment that minimizes the risk of root access exploits and ensures that administrative tasks can be handled safely.
 Make sure to use this user for your deployment processes.

 ## Contributing